 methane rocket engine

-A type of liquid-propellant rocket engine that uses liquid methane as a fuel and liquid oxygen (LOX) as an oxidizer.
+A methane rocket engine is a type of liquid-propellant rocket engine that uses liquid methane as a fuel and liquid oxygen (LOX) as an oxidizer.
 The first working methane rocket engine was built and fired by the NASA contractor team Alliant Techsystems/XCOR Aerospace and remains in an early stage of development.
 In January 2007, XCOR announced that it had conducted a series of successful test firings of its new 7,500-pound-thrust methane rocket to characterize engine performance.

 Surprisingly, methane has never been used to propel a rocket or spacecraft.
 One of the issues surrounding it is that methane needs an ignition source.
 So-called hypergolic propellants ignite spontaneously when mixed with the oxidizer, but methane must be ignited before it will burn.
 This may make it harder to use in the outer solar system where planetary temperatures drop to hundreds of degrees below zero.
 One of the challenges in using methane for deep space missions will be to ensure that the rocket can be ignited reliably in all conditions.